clhurlbut/readmeGenerator/README.md

   - [Questions](#Questions)

   ## 💽 Installation
+   `npm init`
-   `npm init` `npm intsall inquirer`
+   `npm intsall inquirer`

   ## 💻 Usage
-   Run the following command line at the root of your project and answer the prompts to generate a README.md `node index.js`
+   Run the following command line at the root of the project and answer the prompts to generate a README.md
+    `node index.js`

   ## ➕ Features
    node.JS ES6